ryangreay/StockNotifier/README.md

 ### User/Model/Prediction service

 The meat of the functionality exists in this service hosted at https://stock-notifier-api.fly.dev/docs.
 The user endpoints could be placed on its own service to reduce any potential tie up with model predictions and frontend user operations.
 This would be a task if the project ever saw real user load.
-With the model data, we are pulling stock prices from Alpha Vantage and Redis caching these prices until it is made stale by th etimeframe it is trained on.
-For example, if it is hourly data, we invalidate it after an hour since fresher data is available.
+With the model data, I am pulling stock prices from Alpha Vantage and Redis caching these prices until it is made stale by th etimeframe it is trained on.
+For example, if it is hourly data, I invalidate it after an hour since fresher data is available.
 Overall, this massively reduces API calls when doing mass predictions and reduces chances of hitting rate limits.
-Additionally, we are storing user models in local storage as long as there is available space, which reduces the amount of network load when doing mass predictions and loading/saving models stored in GCS.
+Additionally, I am storing user models in local storage as long as there is available space, which reduces the amount of network load when doing mass predictions and loading/saving models stored in GCS.

 ### Notification Service

-We are using Lambda to trigger notifications on a schedule.
+I am using Eventbridge and Lambda to trigger notifications on a schedule.
+For example, the Eventbridge cron for market open is `cron(30 13 ? * MON-FRI *)`.
 This works by querying all the users who have notifications enabled at the current time, puts them in a queue (Redis pub/sub), then multiple worker services pick them up, make the predictions and send the telegram message via Telegram's APIs.
-Additionally, we have a bot service that allows users to link their telegram accounts to their user accounts for this project.
+Additionally, I have a bot service that allows users to link their telegram accounts to their user accounts for this project.
+Users set a prediction confidence, say 90%, and if the prediction confidence lies above that threshold they get notified, otherwise it passes.

 ## Future Improvement

 ### Sentiment Analysis

 The results of the project show that technical indicators alone may boost odds greater than random chance, but its not necessarily a fully trustworthy option.
 It may be helpful to include sentiment analysis on a stock, assign a sentiment score, and include as another feature.
-For historical sentiment training we would likely need to use a third party that saves this data, but if we want to include it in up to date predictions and notifications this may involve scraping or paying for news feeds to vectorize and determine a postive, negative, neutral, or integer range score (for purposes of a random forest).
+For historical sentiment training I would likely need to use a third party that saves this data, but if I want to include it in up to date predictions and notifications this may involve scraping or paying for news feeds to vectorize and determine a postive, negative, neutral, or integer range score (for purposes of a random forest).
 This would require frequent polling and model retraining as news happens fast and sentiment can change on a dime.

 ### Vertex AI

-We are already using GCP for storing models so it would make sense to use vertex for the prediction service.
+I am already using GCP for storing models so it would make sense to use vertex for the prediction service.
 Batch predictions with vertex would likely simplify the notifications at scale and remove the complexity/bottleneck of the fly.io model predictor service.
 Better model versioning, while it does not necessarily fit into this project concept may be an option here also.

+### Model Retraining

+Stock data is constantly updating so user models should be frequently re-trained.
+A good starting point may be to use a weekly cron job to train a new model, compare the results to the current user's model, and if there is an improvement, replace it.
+Since Random Forest training and inference with the stock data available is very fast, this task would not be too much of a burden.

 ### Frontend